 The recipient of the funds transfer.
 A bank account, a balance account, or a transfer instrument is required.

-A human-readable description for the transfer.
-You can use alphanumeric characters and hyphens.
+Your description for the transfer.
+It is used by most banks as the transfer description.
 We recommend sending a maximum of 140 characters, otherwise the description may be truncated.